larry-robotics/coffee-n-coding/blog/content/00001-create-and-provide.md

 we have to perform these checks in `read` and `write`.

 Now we have created a file abstraction:
- * which is in a weird way nullable,
+ * which has an invalid state,
  * has performance overhead in every method,
  * has massive test overhead - every method has to be verified that the error case "construction not successful" is handled correctly,